-Address the overall required groundwater knowledge base strategically as part of developing a groundwater Research & Development plan.
-Consider the available national groundwater knowledge capacity and propose cooperative ways of addressing the overall needs.
-Include stakeholders in such an assessment to achieve greater understanding and a greater drive towards cooperation and buy-in.
-Also consider the role of international cooperation in such a strategic approach to growing the groundwater resource knowledge base.
+- Overall required groundwater strategic knowledge base. - Available national groundwater knowledge capacity and propose cooperative ways of addressing the overall needs. - Include stakeholders in such an assessment to achieve greater understanding and a greater drive towards cooperation and buy-in. - The role of international cooperation to grow the groundwater resource knowledge base.